 Yes, Faslodex may affect your periods if you haven’t gone through menopause yet.
 This is because Faslodex changes your hormone levels.

 Faslodex decreases estrogen and progesterone levels in your body.
 These hormones are very important to the menstrual cycle.
 They help you ovulate, which causes your period to occur a few weeks later.
 Because your hormone levels will be affected, your period may become irregular or infrequent.
-In some women, it may stop completely.
+In some females, it may stop completely.

 Talk with your doctor if you have concerns about how Faslodex will affect your period.

-The actual price you’ll pay depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you’ll pay for Faslodex depends on your insurance plan, your location, and the pharmacy you use.

 It’s important to note that you’ll have to get Faslodex at a specialty pharmacy.
 This type of pharmacy is authorized to carry specialty medications.
 These are drugs that may be expensive or may require help from healthcare professionals to be used safely and effectively.

 Your insurance plan may require you to get prior authorization before approving coverage for Faslodex.
 This means that your doctor and insurance company will need to communicate about your prescription before the insurance company will cover the drug.
-The insurance company will review the request and let you and your doctor know if your plan will cover Faslodex.
+The insurance company will review the request and let you and your doctor know whether your plan will cover Faslodex.

 Financial and insurance assistance